LRS Studio's Decoupage-Inspired Collection for RTW Spring 2018

 For LRS Studio S/S ‘18, designer Raul Solis debuted a punchy new collection inspired by decoupage and the strong multi-layered work of German Dada artist Hannah Höch.

 In vivid patterns, the collection’s stark lines paved roads that crawled over a variety of remixed halters, blouses, dresses and jackets.
 Cut-out coats, dresses and deconstructed pants were made in an original print composed of wheat-paste posters throughout New York City.

-Solis collaged key menswear wardrobe essentials as a way of expressing his feminist attitude towards the male-dominated workplace - a timely nod to Höch’s work.
-“Hannah’s dark sensibilities and use of color resonated as strong as her messages,” said Solis. “[She] had a lot to prove in her male-dominated team and used current events and fashion press clippings to create a multi-layered visual diary that is uniquely hers.”
+Solis collaged menswear wardrobe essentials to express his feminist attitude towards the modern workplace - a timely nod to Höch’s work.
+“Hannah’s dark sensibilities and use of color resonated as strong as her messages,” said Solis.
+“She had a lot to prove in her male-dominated team and used current events and fashion press clippings to create a multi-layered visual diary that is uniquely hers.”

 That's not unlike Solis' collection this season – a bevy of photomontage, clean, geometric shapes and remixes that feel fresh in its post-minimal state.